 Options for teaching in the Netherlands

-Despite Holland’s strong grip on the English language, there are still plenty of opportunities for English speaking educators to teach in the Netherlands.
+Despite their strong grip on the English language, there are still plenty of opportunities for English-speaking educators to teach in the Netherlands.
 International schools in the Netherlands can be found in cities all over the heavily populated country with a concentration of schools in the Amsterdam and Den Hague areas.
-Landing a teaching job at one of these private institutions typically requires a college or university degree as well as a TEFL certificate.
+To land a teaching job at one of these private institutions typically requires a college or university degree as well as a TEFL certificate.

 Salary and benefits when teaching in the Netherlands

-Educators in Holland are paid well, earning an average salary of $58 000 USD.
+Teaching jobs in the Netherlands are well-paid, earning an average salary of $58 000 USD.
 However, there is a significant spread of salaries for teachers in the Netherlands as they range from approximately $36 000 to $79 000 USD depending on the teacher’s qualifications and level of education being provided; secondary teachers in the Netherlands tend to earn more than primary teachers.
-In order to earn the maximum salary in Holland, a teacher must have 12-15 years of teaching experience.
+In order to earn the maximum salary, a teacher must have 12-15 years of teaching experience.

 Teaching in the Netherlands – Hiring

 The Dutch school year starts in late August and extends into early-mid July.
-Teaching jobs become available throughout the year as well as during the summer months prior to the new school year.
-Be sure to check the Teach Away job board for any upcoming teaching jobs in the Netherlands.
+Teaching jobs in the Netherlands become available throughout the year as well as during the summer months prior to the new school year.

 What you need to teach in the Netherlands